What Makes My Tutoring Approach Different from Others?

 3. Philosophy: I believe in the limitless potential of all students.
 My belief, which is supported by my experience, is that one student may excel in many areas and learning modalities , but all students excel in some areas.
 Development is an individual process that is marked by specific ages and stages, yet individuals vary in their own, unique age/stage development.

 4. Teaching Style: I have the ability to see the unique strengths in each student, and I strive to use all learning modalities to coach students in developing their strengths while working on their challenges.
 My approach is holistic in nature, and I take into account and am sensitive to the whole person and his/her family.
 I am friendly and responsive, authoritative vs. authoritarian.
-Because my teaching style and the setting in which I work is more informal, students under 18 yrs. address me as Miss Lando.
+Because my teaching style and the setting in which I work are more informal, students under 18 yrs. address me as Miss Lando.
 I am on a 1st name basis with students/parents who are college age and older.

 5. Curriculum: Unlike many tutoring organizations, during the regular school year (summer sessions are designed differently) and college semesters/quarters, I actually work with the material that the student has in his/her class.
 In other words, I don't demand that students do extra worksheets and homework that are not part of the student's math class, but rather, I coach the student in areas of his/her math class that may be difficult such as clarity and depth of comprehension, application of concepts, and test-taking strategies.
 All that I do is directly related to helping the student to better understand the material from the math class that she/he is taking, and to improve the grade in that class.